allebone/help.omni.af.mil/docs/PEX/Training.md

 10. Add Task List \(e.g.: STS, JQS-797, or Local-797\) or Add Course to the plan.

-A.  Add Task List:
+    1. Add Task List:

-231

-Training

-1\) Select the Squadron.
+        1. Select the Squadron.

-2\) Select the Task List from the dropdown menu,
+        2. Select the Task List from the dropdown menu,

-3\) Select the Offset from Start in days, weeks, months or years.
+        3. Select the Offset from Start in days, weeks, months or years.

-4\) Select the Duration by day, weeks, months, or years.
+        4. Select the Duration by day, weeks, months, or years.

-5\) Add Groups of tasks.
+        5. Add Groups of tasks.

-a\) Enter the Task Group Name
+            1. Enter the Task Group Name

-b\) Select the Offset from Start in days, weeks, months or years.
+            2. Select the Offset from Start in days, weeks, months or years.

-c\) Select the Duration by day, weeks, months, or years.
+            3. Select the Duration by day, weeks, months, or years.

-d\) Add Tasks
+            4. Add Tasks

-\(1\) Add tasks this group.
+                1. Add tasks this group.

-6\) Select Save.
+        6. Select Save.

-B.  Add Course:
+    2. Add Course:

-1\) Select the Squadron.
+        1. Select the Squadron.

-2\) Select the Course from the dropdown menu,
+        2. Select the Course from the dropdown menu,

-3\) Select the Offset from Start in days, weeks, months or years.
+        3. Select the Offset from Start in days, weeks, months or years.

-4\) Select the Duration by day, weeks, months, or years.
+        4. Select the Duration by day, weeks, months, or years.

-5\) Select Save.
+        5. Select Save.

 11. The added items are displayed in the plan, with a bar graph displaying the offset from start and training duration.

-12. Click the More Options \(. .\) button and select Expand All to view all items in the plan, and Collapse All to return to the basic plan bar graph.
+12. Click the More Options \(...\) button and select Expand All to view all items in the plan, and Collapse All to return to the basic plan bar graph.

-Edit a MTP
+### Edit a MTP

 1. Select the squadron.